 Gordon is an exceptional athlete, but he’s raw right now.
 He’s just an athlete.
 He will create some highlight reel plays, but I don’t want to see him on the Sixers.

-Tags: 2014 NBA Draft 76ers Aaron Gordon Arizona Brett Brown Dante Exum Gary Harris Michael Carter-Williams NBA NBA Draft Nerlens Noel Philadelphia 76ers Rodney Hood Sam Hinkie Sixers University Of Arizona
+Tags: 2014 NBA Draft 76ers Aaron Gordon Arizona Brett Brown Dante Exum Gary Harris Michael Carter-Williams NBA Draft NBA News Nerlens Noel Philadelphia 76ers Rodney Hood Sam Hinkie Sixers University Of Arizona